Raj-DIAL/Setting-up-Tensorflow-with-GPU/README.md

 - Choose version (16.04)
 - Choose run type (run file local)

-  Download the file "cuda_9.0.176_384.81_linux.run" (Note: This file name depends on the version you want to install)
+  Download the file "cuda_9.0.176_384.81_linux.run" (Note: This file name depends on the version you want to install)[About 1.6GB in size]

  6. Open a terminal and run $sudo apt-get install build-essential.
 This will install gcc compilers.
 (Note: $ is bash command line)